The Logic of Cardinality Comparison Without the Axiom of Choice: Cardinal arithmetic without the axiom of choice

 \subsection{Dedekind-finite sets and generalized finite cancellation}

 There are two possible definitions of finite which were, for much of the history of mathematics, assumed to be equivalent.
 First, we say that a set is \textit{finite} if it is in bijection with some natural number $n = \set{0,1,\ldots,n-1} \in \omega$; otherwise, it is \textit{infinite}.
-Dedekind introduced an alternative definition.
+Dedekind introduced an alternative definition in \cite{Dedekind1888}.
 We say that a set is \textit{Dedekind-finite} if it is not in bijection with a proper subset of itself, or equivalently, if it does not admit an injection of $\omega$; otherwise, it is \textit{Dedekind-infinite}.

 One can use the Axiom of Choice to prove that the two definitions coincide: a set is finite if and only if it is Dedekind-finite.
 In general (i.e., without assuming the Axiom of Choice) a finite set is always Dedekind-finite, but a Dedekind-finite set might not be finite.
-That is, there may exist infinite but Dedekind-finite sets.
+That is, there may exist an infinite but Dedekind-finite set, sometimes referred to as a \textit{Dedekind set}.
 Any finite set is of lower cardinality than any infinite set, including a Dedekind-finite one.

 One particular type of Dedekind-finite set is an amorphous set.
 An infinite set $A$ is said to be \textit{amorphous} if there do not exist infinite disjoint sets $B,C \subseteq A$ such that $A = B \sqcup C$.
 Every amorphous set is Dedekind-finite, but not necessarily vice versa.
 (For example, the union of two infinite amorphous sets is not amorphous, while the union of two infinite Dedekind-finite sets is still Dedekind-finite.)